Carol V. Ward, Ph.D.

 Columbia, MO 65212

-I study early hominins, including analysis of the earliest Australopithecus anamensis from Kanapoi, Kenya, and A. afarensis from Hadar and Dikika.
-I am also involved in paleontological fieldwork in Kenya as part of the West Turkana Paleontology Project.
-We have active field research at the Pliocene site of Lomekwi and late Pleistocene site of Natodomeri.
+I study early hominins, including analysis of the Paranthropus and early Homo from Koobi Fora, Kenya, earliest Australopithecus anamensis from Kanapoi, Kenya, A. afarensis from Hadar and Dikika, and A. africanus from Sterkfontein, South Africa.
+I am also co-director of the West Turkana Paleontology Project which conducts paleontological fieldwork in Kenya as part of the We have active field research at the Pliocene site of Lomekwi and late Pleistocene site of Natodomeri.
 I also am describing new hominin cranial and postcranial remains from the east and west sides of Lake Turkana, Kenya.

 integration there is among these elements.
 These data